celliott/password/README.md

 # password
-A repo for a go http password generator
+A container to a http password generator

 ## Requirements
 * [Docker for Mac](https://www.docker.com/docker-mac)